-A supplemental nursing system is a feeding tube attached to a bottle that contains either formula or breast milk for supplementary feeding at the breast.
+A supplemental nursing system (SNS Feeder) is a feeding tube attached to a bottle containing formula or breast milk for supplementary feeding at the breast.
 This allows the mother to breastfeed her baby, even if the baby is being supplemented.

-Using a lactation aid is a great way to get a mother to continue to benefit from the bonding experience that breastfeeding offers, even if she has no milk at all.
+A lactation aid is a great way to get a mother to continue to benefit from the bonding experience that breastfeeding offers, even if she has no milk.

 An SNS Feeder Can Be Used When…

-- When an adoptive mother would like to breastfeed and needs to build a breast milk supply.
+- When an adoptive mother wants to breastfeed and needs to build a breast milk supply.

 - The mother has had breast surgery previously and cannot produce enough milk.

 - The mother has flat or inverted nipples.

 - Some mothers look for a breast-shaped bottle that will prevent nipple confusion, but with a lactation aid, these bottles are unnecessary.

 - Feeding the baby extra supplements for any other reason.